ihaveamac/mashers-gl-updater/README.md

+**I have stopped working on this in the mean time, as mashers has taken a break from working on his launcher.
+Development will continue if he decides to continue.**
 # mashers's Grid Launcher Updater
-This program grabs the latest version of Masher's Homebrew Launcher with grid layout.
+This program grabs the latest version of mashers's Homebrew Launcher with grid layout.
 You can check it out here: https://gbatemp.net/threads/release-homebrew-launcher-with-grid-layout.397527/

 This program uses a modified Lua Player Plus by Rinnegatamante to greatly reduce filesize.
 It is based on [this commit](https://github.com/Rinnegatamante/lpp-3ds/tree/312125395509486ddac02512a3594f8a904ebb75).
 The source of this is in "lpp-3ds-strip".